vkj98/home/travel/KP/Kumara Parvatha Trek.md

 ## Routes to the peak

 KP can be reached by 2 routes.
 One of the routes starts from Kukke town right behind the famous Kukke Subramanya temple.
 This trail is difficult and covers a distance of 14 kms one way.
-Most of it is steep clim over rocky sections.
+Most of it is steep climb over rocky sections.
 This is the route which earns this trek the title of the most difficult trek of South India.
 I had trekked via this path thrice earlier.

-The other route starts from Bidahalli forest checkpost in Somwarapete.
+The other route starts from Bidehalli forest checkpost in Somwarapete.
 I had never been from this side.
 This trail is relatively easier compared to the Kukke one and one has to cover just 7km to reach the peak.
 The trail passes through forests with mostly flat or gradual climb.
 There are a couple of rocky patches that are steep.

 I went on this trek with Plan The Unplanned (PTU).
-We did a circuit trek starting from Bidahalli and ending at Kukke.
+We did a circuit trek starting from Bidehalli and ending at Kukke.
 I generally do not capture photos while on the trail.
 But on this trek, for a change, I captured a few pics and I will be putting some of them here.

 ## The Journey and the trek

 We started our journey from Bangalore on the night of Friday.
 We reached our homestay early on Saturday.
 We got a bit delayed in freshening up and having breakfast and I don't really remember when we left from our homestay.
 We got in the bus and the bus drove us up to the beginning of the trailhead.
-From here, we had to walk another km to reach Bidahalli forest office.
+From here, we had to walk another km to reach Bidehalli forest office.
 Most of this walk was on flat ground with a bit of incline up and down.

 This was the first pic I captured.
 Some cloud covered peaks are visible at a distance